Two of a Kind: Are Norms of Honour a Species of Morality?

 Date Written: June 23, 2018

-Should the norms of honour cultures be classified as a variety of morality?
+Should the norms of honor cultures be classified as a variety of morality?
 In this paper, we address this question by considering various empirical bases on which norms can be taxonomically organised.
 This question is of interest both as an exercise in philosophy of social science, and for its potential implications in meta-ethical debates.
 Using recent data from anthropology and evolutionary game theory, we argue that the most productive classification emphasizes the strategic role that moral norms play in generating assurance and stabilizing cooperation.
-This account entails that honour norms are indeed a variety of moral norm, but also has the resources to explain why they typically occur in a relatively unified, phenotypically distinctive cluster.
+Because honor norms have a similar functional role, this account entails that honor norms are indeed a variety of moral norm.
+We also propose an explanation of why honor norms typically occur in a relatively unified, phenotypically distinctive cluster, thereby explaining why it is tempting to regard them as taxonomically distinct.

 Keywords: honor, morality, cooperation, moral disagreement, social kinds, moral foundations theory